 Some of the advantages of this include:

-Finding tenants is easier and more reliable: With solid tenant screening processes in place and a working knowledge of what makes a good tenant, property managers are experts at finding the right tenant for your property.
+Finding residents is easier and more reliable: With solid resident screening processes in place and a working knowledge of what makes a good resident, property managers are experts at finding the right resident for your property.

 Leasing made easy: Starting with a comprehensive rental appraisal and solid lease agreement, the process of leasing your property out is made easier with experts handling all the finer details and lengthy documentation.

-The go-between for owners and tenants: You don’t have to handle the unpleasant tasks of settling disputes, chasing up arrears, or handing out eviction notices anymore.
+The go-between for owners and residents: You don’t have to handle the unpleasant tasks of settling disputes, chasing up arrears, or handing out eviction notices anymore.

 Tax-deductible: You may not have to worry about losing out on rental income.
 Depending on local tax laws, property management fees can often be claimed as a tax-deductible expense.